Top 10 Animated Movies with the Best Voice Acting

 11 Paranorman

-Featuring the voices of: Jay Baruchel (Hiccup), Cate Blanchett (Valka), Gerard Butler (Stoick), America Ferrera (Astrid), Gobber (Craig Ferguson), Dijmon Hounsou (Drago Bludvist)
+Featuring the voices of: Jay Baruchel (Hiccup), Cate Blanchett (Valka), Gerard Butler (Stoick), America Ferrera (Astrid), Craig Ferguson (Gobber), Djimon Hounsou (Drago Bludvist)

-How to Train Your Dragon 2 is a textbook example on how to do an animated movie sequel right.
-Each of the actors lend their voices greatly to the fantastic world around them.
+How to Train Your Dragon 2 is a textbook example of how to do an animated movie sequel right.
+Each of the actors lends their voices greatly to the fantastic world around them.

 STANDOUT: Gerard Butler as Stoick

 Gerard Butler gives Stoick one of the coolest voices in animated movie history and grabs your attention anytime he's on screen.
-He just has an epic voice that just seems to scream "Viking".
-He also provides a lot of somber, quiet moments and even SINGS at one point in the movie.
+He has an epic voice that just seems to scream "Viking."
+He also provides many somber, quiet moments and even sings at one point in the movie.

 Featuring the voices of: Craig T. Nelson (Mr. Incredible), Holly Hunter (Elastigirl), Sarah Vowell (Violet), Spencer Fox (Dash), Jason Lee (Syndrome), Samuel L. Jackson (Frozone)

-With a well-rounded cast of characters, the actors were successfully able to present a film that praises superhero stories, but subverts them as well.
+With a well-rounded cast of characters, the actors were successfully able to present a film that praises superhero stories but also subverts them.

 STANDOUT: Samuel L. Jackson as Frozone

-Director Brad Bird casted Sam Jackson as Frozone because he wanted him to have "the coolest voice".
+Director Brad Bird cast Sam Jackson as Frozone because he wanted him to have "the coolest voice."
 No kidding.
-Sam Jackson just oozes charisma in any movie that he's in, and it's no exception in The Incredibles.
-WHERE IS MY SUPER SUIT?!
+Samuel L. Jackson oozes charisma in any movie he's in, and it's no exception in The Incredibles.
+Where is my super suit?

 Featuring the voices of: John C. Reilly (Wreck-It Ralph), Sarah Silverman (Vanellope), Jack McBrayer (Fix-It Felix Jr.), Jane Lynch (Sergeant Calhoun), Alan Tudyk (King Candy), Mindy Kaling (Taffyta)

-Like Inside Out, Wreck-It Ralph was a movie that was perfectly casted.
-All of the actors fit their character's role fantastically, and really make us feel for them.
+Like Inside Out, Wreck-It Ralph was a movie that was perfectly cast.
+All the actors fit their characters' roles fantastically and really make us feel for them.

 STANDOUT: John C. Reilly as Wreck-It Ralph

-John C. Reilly has such a lovable voice, and he supplied that voice to make Ralph such a fantastic and relatable character.
-Reilly just has an "everyman" type of voice and he utilizes this to make the audience really sympathize with Ralph's journey.
+John C. Reilly has such a lovable voice, and he used that voice to make Ralph a fantastic and relatable character.
+Reilly has an "everyman" type of voice, and he utilizes this to make the audience really sympathize with Ralph's journey.

 8Load More